 A year ago today I lay in a hospital bed in Oxford, Mississippi.
 I was surrounded by friends and family in my life so why did I feel so alone?
 I had lost my direction and wasn’t sure what I was living for anymore.
 I wasn’t sure I even wanted to be living anymore.
 I had been brought there on suicide watch the previous night and although everything inside of me fought against being there something deep within me felt in a messed up way noticed and safe.
 I so clearly remember as people came in to ask me questions and talk to me I felt sad because I wished someone in my own life would care to ask me these questions.
 But it’s a funny thing because at the same time I was wishing this to myself, I revolved my whole life around trying to keep that part of me a secret.
 Not wanting anyone to know enough to even ask.
 I can remember feeling like these doctors and people being paid to stay with me and question me may be the only people who actually knew the real me right then.

 By the next morning all I could think about was wanting to leave the hospital and absolutely wanting nobody to know I had been there.
 I didn’t care that there were obviously huge things that needed to be done to avoid this happening again, I was just embarrassed of my reality and wanted to get back to the parties & the social life ASAP to a) try to forget and b) not look suspicious or questionable.
 “Fake it till ya make it” that was the motto – and I faked it well.
 I was embarrassed I had carried this with me to college when I promised myself I wouldn’t and that I had everything under control.
+I told myself this was done when I left high school.
 This was my fresh start!
 Why was I going down this unhealthy path again?
-This embarrassment or shame and need to hide is what kept me in this cycle so much longer than I needed to be, why this happened on a loop.
+This embarrassment and shame and need to hide is what kept me in this cycle so much longer than I needed to be.
+Why this happened on a loop.
 I couldn’t get out until I completely realized my need for help, loss of control and decided to let others in.

 Once home I finally found the courage to open up and get the outside help I needed.
 I didn’t want depression to hold me back and have control over my internal joy anymore.
 It was time I took my life back for good.
 I really found my faith again and the full joy and life that gives me.
 The removal of guilt and shame was real.
 This was the biggest turning point in all of this.
 Without my faith I would still be so lost.
 And with my faith came purpose, forgiveness and healing far beyond what I could have ever imagined.